Skip to main content

 Total Payment

-Since VAT will be added on top of the ticket price and AE fees, we need to compute the total amount to be paid, which includes the Stripe % from the VAT.
+Since VAT will be added on top of the ticket price and fees, we need to compute the total amount to be paid, which includes the Stripe % from the VAT.

-Ticket Price + AE Fee + VAT + Stripe $.3) divided by (1 - Stripe 2.9%)
+(Ticket Price + VAT + Stripe $.3) divided by (1 - Stripe 2.9%)

 Credit Card Processing Fee

-Total Payment - Ticket Price - AE Fee - VAT
+Total Payment - Ticket Price - VAT

 Did this answer your question?